 Section II: Authority

 This Resolution is adopted in accordance with the authority granted in North Dakota Century Code Chapter 23-35.
+The adopting authority or its designee shall administrate and enforce the provisions of these regulations.

 Section III: Scope and Jurisdiction